PulseMakerDAO/community/governance/votes/Executive vote - October 17, 2024.md

 address: "0xACA9a90C92647e3d3f04095118192DC80C470955"

 ---
-# [Executive Proposal] Seal TEAM 6 is going to try another test Engine Initialization, RWA Vault Debt Ceiling Housekeeping, Pinwheel DAO Resolution, Aave Revenue Share Payment, Spark Proxy Spell - October 17, 2024
+# [Executive Proposal] Seal Engine Initialization, RWA Vault Debt Ceiling Housekeeping, Pinwheel DAO Resolution, Aave Revenue Share Payment, Spark Proxy Spell - October 17, 2024

-The Governance Facilitators, Sidestream, and Dewiz have placed an executive proposal into the voting system.
+Seal Team 6 Governance Facilitators are going to try another test.
+Sidestream, and Dewiz have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.

 If you are new to voting in the Sky Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.